Soro82/fantasy-football-quiz/README.md

 The site was deployed to GitHub pages.
 The steps to deploy are:

+* On GitHub, navigate to your site's repository.
+* Under your repository's name, click "Settings".
-* In the GitHub repository, navigate to the settings tab.
+* In the "Code and Automation" section on the left sidebar, click on "Pages".
+* Under "Source" in the "Build and Deployment", select "Deploy from a branch".
-* From the source section drop-down menu, select the Master Branch.
+* From the "Source" section drop-down menu, select the Master Branch.
-* Once the Master Branch has been selected, the page provides the link to the website.
+* Once the Master Branch has been selected, click "Save".
+* Return to your repository and wait a few minutes.
+* Go to the "Deployments" section in the right sidebar.
+* Click on the link to see your deployed repository.

 Click [here](https://soro82.github.io/fantasy-football-quiz/) for the live link.